 The country’s top beach resort is the Mar del Plata.
 It was once a retreat for Argentina’s aristocracy located on the Atlantic Coast.
 The lively culture and the sandy beaches make it a top tourist attraction.
 The city is much more relaxed in non-summer months than the summer weekends when it is fully packed.

 It is a popular attraction for the ones who appreciate art or history, having a collection of prehistoric cave paintings which were made 9,000 years ago.
 It includes some iconic stenciled outlines of overlapping hands as well as painted hunting scenes and symbolic pictographs.

-Quebrada de Humahuaca is another tourist attraction situated between the Andes and Valles Templados.
-It has a desert like atmosphere consisting of cacti, lamas and colorful sandstones.
+Quebrada de Humahuaca is another tourist attraction in Argentina situated between the Andes and Valles Templados.
+It has a desert-like atmosphere consisting of cacti, lamas, and colorful sandstones.

-Street Tango is amongst the popular attractions in Buenos Aires where someone is always performing Tango on the street.
+Street Tango is amongst the popular tourist attractions in Argentina where someone is always performing Tango on the street.
 Many tourists find it fascinating as the crowd gathers, the dancers put on their show while the music is played.

 Ushuaia is now a major tourist attraction in Argentina while it has a missionary base.
 It is located on the Beagle Channel.
 It is mostly used for hiking and cruises to Antarctica.

 After the Pantanal in Brazil, Ibera Wetlands are the second-largest wetlands.
 It is home to many animals such as anacondas, capybaras, and more than 350 rare and endangered bird species.
 It is mostly explored by foot or on horseback.

 Mendoza Wine regions are located in the eastern foothills of the Andes.
 It is considered amongst some of the highest altitudes in the world.
 Being the heart of the winemaking industry, it’s a great place for skiing and adventures in the Andes.